Individual, couple, and family therapy

 My practice has limitations:

-While I would love to be able to help everyone, unfortunately, I cannot as I do not have the credentials and/or the proper practice set up.
+While I would love to be able to help everyone, unfortunately, I cannot due to my practice's limitations.

 My practice cannot assist those suffering with: